Gabe Mirkin: American talk radio networks

 In July 2019, on Talk Radio 98.5 WRTA's The 11th Hour with Doug Herendeen, Mirkin discussed a possible solution to Alzheimer's disease.
-On the show, he discussed medical articles sent by Herendeen, the host, and shared his opinion on the suggested possible alternative method to curing Alzheimer's disease.
+On the show, he discussed medical articles sent by Herendeen, the host, and shared his opinion on a suggested possible alternative method to treat Alzheimer's disease.
 Mirkin also interacted with callers to discuss their ailments, and to provide recommendations, along with further medical knowledge.

+RICE

+In 1978, Gabe Mirken coined the acronym RICE (rest, ice, compression, and elevation), a regime used for acute soft-tissue injuries, which became widely adopted in first-aid and sports medicine guidance.
+For decades, RICE was primarily recommended for the initial management of sprains, strains, and similar injuries.
+In 2014, Mirkin publicly revised his views on the routine use of icing and prolonged rest after reviewing research on inflammation and tissue healing, stating that these practises may delay recovery by interfering with the body's natural healing process.

 Controversies

 Antibiotics as cure for rheumatoid arthritis

 Mirkin's syndicated column in The Philadelphia Inquirer was dropped in 1976 due to receiving angry letters fueled by Mirkin's non-standard advice on treating rheumatoid arthritis with antibiotics, and other matters, along with the suspicion that he did not have a large readership.
 When questioned about the decision, Joseph Gambardello, Inquirer deputy features editor, said that "It seemed as if Mirkin was, on any particular subject, just focusing on one possible cure or treatment without recognizing the possibility that the condition might have been something else, might have required other treatments, or that there even were other treatments."

 Mirkin's views were supported by a study presented to the American College of Rheumatology in November 1997, where the early administration of an antibiotic showed significant improvements in the swollen, painful joints of rheumatoid arthritis.

 Before this study, Warner Barth, chairman of rheumatology at the Washington Hospital Center, endorsed the then-standard view that rheumatoid arthritis is not caused by infection.
 According to Barth at that time, the benefits patients saw from antibiotics appeared to come from the drugs' anti-inflammatory properties.
 Mirkin, however, continued to insist that rheumatoid arthritis is caused by infection.
 Since the 1997 findings were released, Barth has stated that he has a somewhat more positive opinion of the treatment, but remains wary of it.